 Iconic jewelry brand Fabergé commissioned creative agency Justso and Projection Artworks to develop an interactive, virtual egg for their pre-Easter campaign at Harrods.
 Stuart Henry, award-winning international window designer, conceived the idea of a virtual egg.
-Stuart with his team at Justso visualised an interactive projection art installation exhibited on a 1.5 metre 3D egg-shaped model.
+Stuart with his team at Justso visualized an interactive projection art installation exhibited on a 1.5 meter 3D egg-shaped model.
 The projection would then be emulated and emitted through suspended shards producing the effect of an explosion.

-“Working with our partners we pushed the boundaries in projection mapping and utilised the latest technology.
-The jewel in our crown for the installation was a 1.5 metre 3D egg-shaped model, quite possibly the world’s hardest shape to project onto.
+“Working with our partners we pushed the boundaries in projection mapping and utilized the latest technology.
+The jewel in our crown for the installation was a 1.5-metre 3D egg-shaped model, quite possibly the world’s hardest shape to project onto.
 The illusion of projection, triggered with each design, gives the impression that the egg is detonated.” explains Stuart Henry.

-Each colour of the explosive sequence represents the four seasons with emerald as spring, ruby as summer, sapphire as autumn and ultimately diamond as winter.
-This effect is emulated and emitted through suspended shards, across 18 metres of window-space, producing the effect of an explosion and eventually forming the user’s chosen design upon the egg.
+Each color of the explosive sequence represents the four seasons with emerald as spring, ruby as summer, sapphire as autumn and ultimately diamond as winter.
+This effect is emulated and emitted through suspended shards, across 18 meters of window-space, producing the effect of an explosion and eventually forming the user’s chosen design upon the egg.